tuist/tuist/fixtures/README.md

 This folder contains sample projects we use in the integration and acceptance tests.
 Please keep this keep in alphabetical order.

+## fixture_generator

+This is a Swift Package that generates a large application / workspace to stress test Tuist.
+The generated fixture itself is not checked in as it can vary based on the test being conducted.

 ## invalid_workspace_manifest_name

 Contains a single file `Workspac.swift`, incorrectly named workspace manifest file.